 Habitat and Ecology

-This is a little-known species found in montane grassland.
+This species is found in montane grassland.
 All individuals have been collected under stones by day.
-Those from 3,050m asl were in a wet grassy area, whereas the individual from 3,200m asl was in tussocks.
-The only specimen at 3,760m asl was collected under a rock in a grassy region by day.
+It has also been recorded in a mining concession (Aguilar et al. 2012).
 It is presumed to be a direct developing species.

 Red List Status

 Data Deficient (DD)

 Listed as Endangered, as this species has an estimated extent of occurrence (EOO) of 2,390 km2, it occurs in three to five threat-defined locations, and there is continuing decline in the quality of its habitat in the northern part of the Cordillera Occidental in Peru.

 IUCN SSC Amphibian Specialist Group 2018.
 Pristimantis pinguis.
 The IUCN Red List of Threatened Species 2018: e.T56861A89208817. http://dx.doi.org/10.2305/IUCN.UK.2018-1.RLTS.T56861A89208817.en .Downloaded on 18 November 2018